Strilanc/Strilanc.github.io/_posts/2015-07-05-Things-I-Cant-Solve-Multiplication.markdown

 This is actually why the Schönhage–Strassen algorithm requires you to use a field of size doubly-power-of-two size like $2^{2^s}+1$, instead of just $2^n+1$.
 The principal root of unity (two) has order $2n$ when working modulo $2^{s+1}$, but $2n$ may not have a multiplicative inverse.
-For example, when working modulo $2^9+1$, applying the convolution theorem will cause a multiplication by 9 but $2^9 = 513=57 \cdot 9$, so we can't undo that multiplication and have thrown away some information.
+For example, when working modulo $2^9+1$, applying the convolution theorem will cause a multiplication by 9 but $2^9 = 513=57 \cdot 9$, so we can't undo that multiplication.
+The convolution throws away information in this ring.

 (When $n$ is also a power of two there's guaranteed to be a multiplicative inverse, because our principal root of unity passes through every power of two on its cycle back to 1.
 Thus why SSA sticks to $2^{2^s}+1$-sized fields.